priyanshi-2001/FlightBooking-Website/README.md

 Details Filling Page: Enter passenger information, seat class, type of booking, and proceed.<br/>
 Baggage Details: Input baggage details for passengers and proceed.<br/>
 Food Selection: Select food options for passengers with associated costs. <br/>
-Seat Selection: Choose seats, view real-time seat availability, and see seat prices. <br/>
+Seat Selection: Choose seats, view real-time seat availability, and see seat prices. (<b>Used MongoDB Clusters, MongoDB Transactions, Used Web Sockets to show if some user did booking of a seat of that flightId</b>) <br/>
 <b>Payment Page</b>: Display payment amount, redirect to Razorpay payment gateway, and proceed to AfterPayment Page. <br/><br/>

 <b>Caching with Redis:</b> <br/>